MaverickWilson3/Basic-Coding-Project-1/README.md

 Greetings!

 My name is Maverick.
-I enjoy playing the violin and basketball
+I enjoy playing the violin and basketball.